Everyone in Michigan Must Visit The Stunning Natural Spring At Palms Book State Park

-It shouldn’t come as any surprise that Kitch-iti-kipi is one of the most popular places to visit in the UP, perhaps in all of Michigan.
-Tell us, what are some of your favorite memories of visiting the spring?
+It shouldn’t come as any surprise that Kitch-iti-kipi is one of the most popular places to visit in the UP, perhaps in the entirety of the state.
+Tell us, what are some of your favorite memories of visiting this natural spring in Michigan?
 Is it truly magic?